nushankodikara/dokeep/README.md

     Once the build is complete and the containers are running, the application will be available at `http://localhost:8081`.

 3.  **Stopping the application:**
-    Press `Ctrl+C` in the terminal where the containers are running.
+    Press `Ctrl+C` in the terminal where the containers are running, or run `docker-compose down` to stop them if they are in detached mode.

 ### Running in Production

-This method pulls the pre-built, stable images from Docker Hub.
+This method pulls the pre-built, stable images from a container registry (like Docker Hub).
 It's faster and is the standard way to deploy the application to a server.

 1.  **Pull and start the containers:**
     ```bash